Vretu-Dev/SnivysUltimatePackage/README.md

 Event Name | Description
 :---: | :------
+After Hours | Its like the facility is after hours, everything is functionally in a low power mode.
-Blackout | Turns off the lights in the facility, restores them either at round end or if all generators are activated SCP 173 Infection | When 173 Kills someone, they become 173 as well SCP 173 Hydra | When 173 Dies, they respawn as 173, along with another person, reducing their size and health count Variable Lights | Activates disco mode to the facility (effectively) Short People | Makes everyone short
+Blackout | Turns off the lights in the facility, restores them either at round end or if all generators are activated.
+SCP 173 Infection | When 173 Kills someone, they become 173 as well.
+SCP 173 Hydra | When 173 Dies, they respawn as 173, along with another person, reducing their size and health count.
+Variable Lights | Activates disco mode to the facility (effectively).
+Short People | Makes everyone short.
-Chaos Event | Causes chaos in the facility, see below for what Chaos Event can do to a round Name Redacted | Removes everyones names
+Chaos Event | Causes chaos in the facility, see below for what Chaos Event can do to a round.
+Name Redacted | Removes everyones names.
 Freezing Temperatures | The thermostat in the facility broke and its slowly freezing over, best to get out as fast as you can.
 Snowballs Vs SCPs [Disabled] | Causes a snowball fight to start.